 Eating more oily fish, full of omega 3s, will also help your skin improve.
 Omega-3 essential fatty acids keep skin cells healthy by helping to repair damaged skin cells and restore fats lost in the skin, thus eradicating dryness.

 If you don’t eat fish or don’t like fish, alternatively you could try organic flaxseed oil such as the one from Fushi.
 This oil is pure and does not contain harmful metals which some fish oils may do.
 You use it by simply adding it to cold salads or warm dishes (heat destroys the nutrients so you should avoid heating it up).

-Another important nutrient for a healthy skin is vitamin E. You will find it in vegetable oils, nuts, kale, leafy vegetables, spinach and whole grains.
-Vitamin E is a powerful antioxidant which does not only contribute towards a more youthful appearance of the skin but it also helps to ease skin dryness.
+Another important nutrient for healthy skin is vitamin E. You will find it in vegetable oils, nuts, kale, leafy vegetables, spinach and whole grains.
+Vitamin E is a powerful antioxidant that does not only contribute towards a more youthful appearance of the skin but it also helps to ease skin dryness.
 Vitamin E is also very effective when applied topically as it’s intensely moisturising.

 If you decide to buy vitamin E oil go for the one which is non-synthetic to ensure the best results.

 A well-balanced, healthy diet containing plenty of vegetables, fruits, whole grains, nuts, olive oil and fish will do wonders for your skin.